If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 - Reduced risk for heart attack and stroke

 - Improved cardiovascular fitness

 A powerful predictor of mortality rate due to diabetes is the presence of low cardiorespiratory fitness.

-Resistance training is also going to yield some great effects, and sometimes even more profound than that of aerobic training.
+Resistance training will also yield some great effects, and sometimes even more profound than aerobic training.

-Glycosylated hemoglobin is a measurement of the amount of hemoglobin that glucose is bound to and shows long-term glucose control.
+Glycosylated hemoglobin measures the amount of hemoglobin that glucose is bound to and shows long-term glucose control.

-Type 1 diabetics can compete at elite levels with proper management of the disease.
+Type 1 diabetics can compete at elite levels with proper disease management.

 Some general recommendations for type 2 diabetics are: